-- Content width: this option should be used if you have modified the width of the primary content area using custom CSS.
-The “Content Width” setting is used as the default size for full-size images when they are inserted into your blog.
+Media width: this option should be used if you have modified the width of the primary content area using custom CSS.
+The “Media Width” setting is used as the default size for full-size images when they are inserted into your blog.
 Note that it will not affect the size of some images you added before changing the setting, depending on how they were inserted, and you may have to re-insert some of them after changing the setting.

 	Previewing and Saving

-When editing your CSS, it is a very good idea to always preview your changes before actually applying them – regardless of your skill level.
-After making some changes to your CSS, you can click the Preview button.
+	When editing your CSS, you’ll be able to preview your changes before actually saving them – regardless of your skill level.

-If you like what you see and wish to save the changes, go back to your open CSS Editor window and click the Save and Publish button at the top of the customizer window.
+	If you like what you see and wish to save the changes, click the Save and Publish button at the top of the customizer window.

-To compare CSS Revisions, select a revision date in the CSS Revisions section under the Editor.
-On the next screen, the revision you selected will be shown side-by-side with the current version highlighting the differences between the two.
+	To compare CSS Revisions, select a revision date thanks to the slider appearing at the top of the Revisions screen.
+The revision you selected will be shown side-by-side with the current version highlighting the differences between the two.
 A red highlight indicates something was removed while a green highlight indicates something that was added.

 	To restore a previous version of your custom CSS, click Restore for that date and the custom CSS is reverted back.